34 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is biofeedback training safe for treating nystagmus?
+What prior data suggests that biofeedback training is safe for nystagmus?

 Who Is on the Research Team?